bernhardAxonIvy/doc/source/concepts/testing/index.rst

   change or even a platform update).

-Writing good software without tests is nearly impossible, and we want to make it as easy as possible for you to write tests for your |ivy| project.
+Writing good software without tests is nearly impossible, and we want to make it as easy as possible for you to write tests for your Axon Ivy project.
 Let's get started!

 .. tip::